andybridger/andybridger.github.io/_posts/2022-03-30-The-impact-of-China's-economic-sanctions-on-Australian-exports.md.md

 - The final report can be downloaded [here](https://github.com/andybridger/econpolicy/blob/main/econpolicy/policy_paper.pdf)
 - The PowerPoint presentation associated with the report can be found [here](https://github.com/andybridger/econpolicy/blob/main/econpolicy/policy_presentation.pdf)
 - The R code to replicate the charts can be found [here](https://github.com/andybridger/econpolicy/blob/main/econpolicy/chart_code.R)

+## Embedded content

+You can also embed a lot of stuff, for example from YouTube, using the `embed.html` include.

+{% include embed.html url="https://github.com/andybridger/econpolicy/blob/main/econpolicy/policy_presentation.pdf" %}